 Content-Type: application/x-www-form-urlencoded

-In this request:
+grant_type=client_credentials&client_id=CLIENT_ID&client_secret=CLIENT_SECRETIn this request:

-• client_id is the client’s id.
+is the client’s id.client_secret

-• client_secret is the client’s secret.
+is the client’s secret.

 The authorization server will use the client id and client secret to authenticate the client and check that it has permission to use the client credentials grant type.
 If the client is authenticated and authorized, the authorization server will issue an access token and return it to the client in the response.